Asuncion Travel Guide

 The political, cultural, and economic heart of Paraguay, Asuncion is a lively city and worth a visit for travellers in the region.
-It also makes a great base for excursions to popular attractions like Ciudad del Este and Iguazu Falls, which is located only 201 miles (324km) away, near Paraguay's border with Argentina and Brazil.
+It also makes a great base for excursions to popular attractions like Ciudad del Este and Iguazu Falls, located only 201 miles (324km) away, near Paraguay's border with Argentina and Brazil.

 Become our Asuncion Travel Expert